In California, there is no specific statute that prohibits breaking and entering. However, a person who breaks and enters will likely face charges for

 Defenses

-An accused can raise a legal defense to fight a charge under these statutes.
+You can raise a legal defense to fight a charge under these statutes.
 Common defenses include:

-- no intent to commit a crime,
+- you had no intent to commit a crime,

-- there was no entry
+- there was no entry,

-- no probable cause, and/or
+- there was no probable cause to arrest you, and/or

-- mistaken identity
+- you are the victim of mistaken identity

 Our California criminal defense lawyers will explain the following in this article for general information purposes: